 Wool is the classic choice for floor covering material.
 Wool has been used for carpet making since ancient times.
 It will last throughout the years.
 Its superior properties assure quality, function and design.
 Wool is an animal fiber taken from the hair of the sheep.
 These protein fibers have characteristics that make wool the premium classic floor covering material.
 Today, wool used for carpet making comes from sheep in countries like New Zealand, Argentina and the United Kingdom.

-DuPont first introduced nylon in 1938, since then; nylon has been developed further and improved.
-Nylon is a petrochemical synthetic fiber made from carbon, nitrogen, oxygen and hydrogen.
+DuPont first introduced nylon in 1938.
+Since then, nylon has been developed further and improved.
+Nylon is a petrochemical synthetic fiber made from carbon, nitrogen, oxygen, and hydrogen.
 Today’s greatly improved ‘treated nylon fibers’ are sometimes referred to as ‘sixth generation’.
 This started the era of modern synthetic fibers for apparel, industrial applications and tufted carpet.
 Nylon has good resilience, soil resistance, abrasion retention, durability, and color retention.
 With issues such as soiling and cleaning, nylon performs very well and is resistant to staining if it receives a stain-resistant treatment.
 This enable enhanced removal of soil and most common household food and beverage stains through professional cleaning.

-Was first introduced into the carpet industry from Italy in the late 1950’s.
+Was first introduced into the carpet industry from Italy in the late 1950s.
 Offers good stain and moisture resistance.
 Proven performance features, unique aesthetics and exceptional value for both residential and commercial carpeting.
 These yarns are offered in a range of deniers, which are twisted and heat set.
 Polypropylene is the fastest growing carpet fiber in popularity.
 It is naturally stain and fade resistant.

 TENCEL® is a natural, man made fiber derived from wood pulp (Eucalyptus) sourced from sustainable tree farms.
-Tencel® textiles are created through the use of cutting edge green technology with a minimal impact on the environment.
+Tencel® textiles are created through the use of cutting-edge green technology with a minimal impact on the environment.

 Different fibers can be mixed to create carpets with various qualities in performance and style.
 A popular blend is the 80% wool and 20% nylon for strength and stain resistance.
 More modern blends combine polyester with nylon, as well as various acrylic blends.